Voice of God

-In the Abrahamic religions, the voice of God is a communication from God to human beings, heard by humans as a sound with no apparent physical source.
+In the Abrahamic religions, the voice of God is a communication from God to human beings through sound with no known physical source.

-In rabbinic Judaism, such a voice was known as a bat kol (בַּת קוֹל baṯ qōl, literally "daughter of voice"), and was a "heavenly or divine voice which proclaims God's will or judgment."
+In Rabbinic Judaism, such a voice is known as a bat kol (בַּת קוֹל baṯ qōl, literally "daughter of voice"), a "heavenly or divine voice which proclaims God's will or judgment".
 It differed from prophecy in that God had a close relationship with the prophet, while the bat kol could be heard by any individual or group regardless of their level of connection to God.

 Hebrew Bible

 In the Hebrew Bible, the characteristic attributes of the voice of God are the invisibility of the speaker and a certain remarkable quality in the sound, regardless of its strength or weakness.